tardate/LittleArduinoProjects/Electronics101/SwitchPJFET/README.md

 Keeping a correct orientation to positives and negatives is perhaps the trickiest part of all!

 In this circuit, I wanted to use the 5V Arduino to switch a 9V circuit.
-It turns out to be very easy, but caution is required to avoid inappropriate cross-connecitons of the circuit which may inadvertently subject the Arduino to excessive or reversed voltages.
+It turns out to be very easy, but caution is required to avoid inappropriate cross-connections of the circuit which may inadvertently subject the Arduino to excessive or reversed voltages.

 The load circuit is a simple 9V loop with LED indicator and sufficient resistance to limit the current.